MenakaGodakanda/can_project/README.md

 ```

 ### Debugging
-1. Check if libj1939.a and libcanopen.a are generated:
+1. Check if `libj1939.a` and `libcanopen.a` are generated:
 ```bash
 ls build/src/j1939
 ls build/src/canopen
 ```

-2. Check the linking step details by enabling verbose mode in CMake:
+2. Check the linking step details by enabling verbose mode in `CMake`:
 ```bash
 make VERBOSE=1
 ```